-Advanced Stick settings are fully adjustable with Advanced Mapping feature, some important settings are available with the Basic license.
-Xbox Elite controllers are an exception, and some of the Advanced Mapping functionality is available for this particular controller.
+Advanced Stick settings are fully adjustable with Advanced Mapping feature or its trial, some important settings are available with the Basic license or its trial.
+To initiate the trial, please ensure that you are using the latest version of reWASD.
+Xbox Elite controllers are an exception, and some of the Advanced Mapping functionality is available for this particular controller with the Basic License.

 Here is a list of Advanced Stick settings:

-Vertical and Horizontal axis range — permits to tune the range where directional mappings reproduce exclusively, or together.
-This feature is available if the Basic license is purchased, or if the 14-day trial is active.
+Vertical and Horizontal axis range — permits tuning the range where directional mappings reproduce exclusively, or together.
+This feature is available if the Basic license is purchased, or if the 7-day trial is active.
 The further to the right those sliders are, the less transitional movements will reproduce.

 As an example, let’s say you have set WASD to the stick, and maximize both Horizontal and Vertical axis range.
 You can see that the W+A, A+S, S+D and W+D movement range is tiny, that means that while you move the stick, W, A, S and D will mostly reproduce exclusively.
 So a character in the game will run straight forward, left, etc. On the contrary, if you minimize both Horizontal and Vertical axis range, the stick will more likely reproduce as W+A, A+S, S+D, and W+D then W, A, S and D separately.